Hushmand-Shahar-Information-Technology/carProject/README.md

 # Car Dealer

-A professional, modern, and highly customizable Laravel Project car dealerships websites.
+A professional, modern, and highly customizable Laravel Project for car dealerships websites.

 ## Features
 - **Cars Management**: Manage your car inventory with ease.
 Add, edit, and delete cars, and assign them to categories and tags.
 - **Categories Management**: Create and manage categories for your cars.
 - **Tags Management**: Create and manage tags for your cars.